NonStopGreen/tag-sorter/README.md

 /*
 [
-  { title: 'Full guide to HTML5, CSS3 and Javascript', tags: [ 'html', 'css', 'js' ]},
-  { title: 'Full guide to HTML5 and CSS3', tags: [ 'html', 'css' ] },
+  // { title: 'Full guide to HTML5, CSS3 and Javascript', tags: [ 'html', 'css', 'js' ]} This one is ignored { title: 'Full guide to HTML5 and CSS3', tags: [ 'html', 'css' ] },
   { title: 'Full guide to HTML5 new tags', tags: [ 'html' ] }
 ]